legluondunet/MyLittleLutrisScripts/Alone in the Dark - The New Nightmare/README.md

 Thanks to the people who helped us play this game in the best conditions.

 Technical notes:
+- AITD4 controller support is very insufficient.
+For a better gaming experience, you will find profiles for x360 and Steam Controller in the "gamepad profiles" folder.
 - Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/